Reduce the Incidence of HIV

 Although effective HIV prevention options currently exist, significant disparities or inequalities in access to care, treatment adherence, and health outcomes limit their use.
 Disparities persist by race, ethnicity, sex and gender, age, and socioeconomic status, among others.
 Social determinants of health, such as poverty, unequal access to health care, stigma, racism, and lack of education contribute to health disparities.

 Behavioral and social sciences research (BSSR) addresses the behavioral and social factors that are barriers to HIV prevention and also helps identify factors that can facilitate HIV prevention.
-The NIH participates in BSSR to better understand disparities and the behavioral and social factors that influence HIV transmission and prevention.
+The NIH supports in BSSR to better understand disparities and the behavioral and social factors that influence HIV transmission and prevention.
 For example, factors such as mental health status or substance use, may influence the adoption of prevention strategies.

 Through ongoing research, the NIH will continue to build on successes and develop innovative strategies to prevent new cases of HIV, reduce HIV transmission, advance treatment adherence, and improve the health outcomes of people with HIV.